What to pack for Barcelona in September

 Read: Find the best city views in Barcelona for an epic picture!

-As far as festivals go, in September you can participate in the National Day of Catalunya, celebrated on September 11, every year.
+As far as festivals go, in September, you can participate in the National Day of Catalunya, celebrated on September 11, every year.
 This festival marks the anniversary of the Bourbon forces’ recapture of Barcelona in 1714.

 The main festival of Barcelona is the La Mercè festival.
-This festival is held in honor of Saint la Mercè (the Virgin of Mercy) on September 24 every year.
+This festival is held in honor of Saint La Mercè (the Virgin of Mercy) on September 24 every year.
 The city brightens up with colorful festivities during this time!

 Other than the festivals, you must add these activities to your Barcelona itinerary in the fall

 - Sagrada Familia: Sagrada Familia is one of the most visited sites in Barcelona, and we highly recommend exploring it.
-Known as Anthony Gaudi’s most marvelous task, Sagrada Familia is stunning inside and out.
+Known as Anthony Gaudí’s most marvelous task, Sagrada Familia is stunning inside and out.
 Here is a guided tour to enjoy the religious site along with an entry ticket

-- Park Guell: Park Guell is another Gaudi creation that is worthy of your time.
+- Park Güell: Park Güell is another Gaudí creation that is worthy of your time.
 Try to visit in the evening to capture sunset views.
 Here is an entry ticket

-- Casa Batllo: Beautiful Gaudi building with artwork inside.
+- Casa Batlló: Beautiful Gaudi building with artwork inside.
 Grab this ticket with an audio guide to learn more about it

 - Cooking class & food tour: Paella Cooking Experience + Boqueria Market Tour

-- Sunset cruise with live music: Enjoy a sunset cruise in style, here is how
+- Sunset cruise with live music: Enjoy a sunset cruise in style.
+Here is how

-Read: How many days in Barcelona is enough
+Read: How many days in Barcelona is enough | 4 days in Barcelona itinerary

 Things to Consider When Packing for a Trip to Barcelona

-When it comes to travel packing, the less is more.
+When it comes to travel packing, less is more.
 If you are traveling for 2-3 days in Barcelona, then only pack what is needed.
 Here are some things to keep in mind,

 - Where are you going: Some visit Barcelona for its food, some to shop, and many for sightseeing.
-Whatever your personal style is, pack accordingly.
+Whatever your style is, pack accordingly.
 Ensure tickets are booked ahead of time.
 Barcelona’s prime attractions were still busy in September.

 - 2-3 tops, airy blouses, shirts